adebayohountondji/strapi-plugin-backup/documentation/configuration.md

 * `aws-s3` for [AWS Simple Storage Service](https://aws.amazon.com/s3)

 You must have `s3:PutObject`, `s3:ListBucket`, `s3:DeleteObjects` in your IAM permissions.
+`aws-s3` may work with S3 compatible services by using the `awsS3Endpoint` option instead of `awsRegion`.

 ```js
 // ./config/plugins.js